The first year

 - The PhD candidate and any other members of the supervision team, as well as the external observer, are encouraged to comment and discuss the proposed assessment.

-- The assessment form is typically adjusted by the main supervisor during the interview to reflect the discussion.
+- Typically the assessment form is adjusted by the main supervisor during the interview to reflect the discussion.

 - The external observer should encourge the PhD candidate to record any additional comments s/he may have on the assessment form.